cs161-staff/textbook/web/cookies.md

 domain, such as `.edu` or `.com`, since these are too broad and pose a security risk.
 If `evil.com` could set cookies with domain `.com`, the attacker would have the ability to affect all `.com` websites, since this cookie would be sent to all `.com` websites.
+The web browser maintains a list of top-level domains, which includes two-level TLDs like `.co.uk`.

-The cookie policy allows a server to set the `Path` attribute without any restrictions.
+The cookie policy allows a server to set the `Path` attribute without any restrictions.[^1]

 _Further reading:_
 [Cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)